-Holy Island had been the last place that we had wanted to visit on this trip to Northumberland.
-After breakfast we loaded up the cars and set to visit Newbiggin-by-the-Sea, Blyth and St Mary’s Lighthouse.
+Yesterday the visit to Holy Island had been the last place that we had wanted to see on this trip to Northumberland.
+After breakfast we loaded up the car and planned to visit Newbiggin-by-the-Sea, Blyth and St Mary’s Lighthouse.

 Day 8: 16th May 2025: Bamburgh, Northumberland